Douglas Cochrane, 12th Earl of Dundonald: Military career

+In 1904, two military issued books; 'Infantry Training Canada 1904' & 'cavalry training 1904' were written by Douglas and published by the London War office.

-In 1910, Douglas, after being appointed colonel of the 2nd Life Guards in April 1907. was appointed the first 'gold stick in waiting' for king George V, and on arrival of Theodore Roosevelt, he was the king's 'aide de camp'.
+In 1910, Douglas, after being appointed colonel of the 2nd Life Guards in April 1907, was appointed the first 'gold stick in waiting' for King George V, and on arrival of Theodore Roosevelt, he was the king's 'aide de camp'.

-He later served in the First World War as Chairman of the Admiralty Committee on Smoke Screens in 1915.
+He later served in the First World War as chairman of the Admiralty Committee on Smoke Screens in 1915.

+He relinquished his appointment as colonel of the 2nd Life Guards in March 1919.